DocsUser Guide

 Quick-filter presets

 Click the dropdown arrow on the expression bar to see 12 built-in presets for common workloads — web server, ML training, database, GPU rendering, and more.
-Selecting a preset populates the expression bar and applies instantly.
+Selecting a preset populates the expression bar and applies the filter.

 Cloud accounts